 Whether you are rich or poor or something in between, pan con aguacate is one of the easiest snacks you can rustle up when there is not much else available, or you are too tired or uninspired to make a meal.
 The avocado’s nutritional qualities combined with the bread mean that few people remain unsatisfied after indulging, so to speak.

 But worry not, help is at hand.
-The Aunties have come to the rescue again!
 Aunt Clara says she has devised a system where pan con aguacate can be eaten in a genteel manner in the politest company.
 Could this be the next big thing to hit the gourmet bistros of the world’s most elegant capitals?
 I’ll leave it to her to provide you with the details...

 - 2 avocados

-- Mix the lime juice, onion and pepper.
+- Mix the lime juice, pepper and onion.
+Set aside.

-- Brush the bread with the olive oil and toast.
+- Hollow out the bread a bit by removing some of the soft bread in the center.
+Brush the bread with the olive oil and toast.